There are already more than 40 million

-There are already more than 40 million Bluetooth enabled home and professional healthcare devices on the market from leading manufacturers like 3M, A&D, Nonin and Omron.
-With Bluetooth Smart and Smart Ready devices, soon there will be millions more.
+Bluetooth® enabled home and professional healthcare devices on the market from leading manufacturers like 3M, A&D, Nonin and Omron.
+With Bluetooth Smart and Bluetooth Smart Ready devices exploding on the market, soon there will be millions more.

-Analyst research firm IMS estimates that by 2013, 1 billion Bluetooth low energy devices will be sold every year – by far the fastest adoption rate of any wireless technology.
+Analyst research firm IMS estimates that by 2013, 1 billion Bluetooth Smart devices will be sold every year – by far the fastest adoption rate of any wireless technology.
 Increasing awareness of the benefits of a healthy, independent lifestyle will create a booming market for devices that permit people to monitor their health in the comfort of their home.

 Here are a few examples of the latest medical and health products that Bluetooth SIG members are already making, with a peek at what’s coming next.

 With the 3M Littmann® Electronic Stethoscope Model 3200, your physician focuses on listening to your heart while the stethoscope sends your information wirelessly to a PC, laptop or mobile device.